coderforlife/yarc/README.md

 YARC: Yet Another Roomba Controller
 ===================================

 This is a Python library that allows you to control Roomba's and Create's from iRobot using the serial connection.
 This requires Python 3 and the pyserial library.
 This can run on many devices such as Raspberry Pis and regular PCs.
+Tested on the Create 2, some older devices may not support all operations or sensors.

 This implements the Open Interface specification by iRobot: http://www.irobot.com/~/media/MainSite/PDFs/About/STEM/Create/create_2_Open_Interface_Spec.pdf

-This library implements every single opcode in the specification and provides every single sensor in an easy-to-use system.
+This library implements every single opcode in the specification and provides every sensor in an easy-to-use system.
+All single sensors are available as attributes on a `yarc.Roomba` object along with `all_sensors` which is a `namedtuple` of all of the sensors.
+Other groups can be obtained with the `sensor()` method and custom groups can be acquired with `query_list()` method.
+Single values are returned as `int`s or `bool`s, bit fields are returned as `IntFlag` types, and collections of values are returned as `namedtuple` instances.

-This can be installed from source from the Github page or through pip.
+This can be installed from source from the Github source or through pip: `pip install yarc`.

 Example